QUALITY DECLARATION - SUMMARY

 While the ABS seeks to maximise consistency and comparability over time by minimising changes to the survey, sound survey practice requires ongoing development to maintain the integrity of the data, its relevance to the changing needs of users and the efficiency of the collection.

-In addition to non-sampling errors and revisions, factors which may affect the comparability of 2012 estimates with those of previous cycles are described below:
+In addition to non-sampling errors, factors which may affect the comparability of 2014 estimates with those of previous cycles are described below:

 R&D as collected by the ABS is defined in accordance with the OECD standard as 'creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications'.

-The ABS Survey of Research and Experimental Development, Higher Education Organisations also uses classifications specific to R&D: results presented in this release are based on the Australian and New Zealand Standard Research Classification (ANZSRC), 2008 (cat. no. 1297.0).
+The ABS Survey of R&D, Higher Education Organisations also uses classifications specific to R&D: results presented in this release are based on the Australian and New Zealand Standard Research Classification (ANZSRC), 2008 (cat. no. 1297.0).

 Data providers report and self-classify R&D survey information based on their interpretation of OECD and ABS definitions and classifications.
 The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data by applying consistent processing methodologies.
 See the Non-Sampling Error and Revisions sections of the Technical Note for further information.

-Further important contextual information, to be considered when interpreting the results presented in this release, is provided in the Explanatory Notes (including the Technical Note and Glossary).
+Further important contextual information, to be considered when interpreting the results presented in this release, is provided under the Explanatory Notes tab (including the Technical Note and Glossary).